-All Master of Public Health degree students are required to complete either a field-based project (HLTH 786 MPH Project, 3 credits) or a thesis (HLTH 799, 6 credits).
+All Master of Public Health degree students are required to complete either a field-based project (HLTH 786 MPH Project, 3 credits) or a thesis (HLTH 799, 6 credits, only an option for students who entered program prior to Fall 2018).
 The MPH project option provides for one 3-credit-hour elective during the program.
 The thesis option replaces HLTH 786 and the elective with 6 credit hours of HLTH 799.

 You must work with your advisor EARLY during the final year (or earlier) of the program to select a topic, and anticipate choosing other faculty members to be part of your committee.
 Your project/thesis proposal is due by April 1st for December graduation and by November 1st for May graduation.